sc0ttkclark/wordpress-fields-api/README.md

 ## Requirements

 * WordPress 4.4 - No previous or more recent major version can be 100% supported and confirmed as working.
-* Fields API installed as a [plugin](https://github.com/sc0ttkclark/wordpress-fields-api/archive/develop.zip)
+* Fields API installed as a plugin or included as a library

 Every Fields API release has to be based off of the latest WordPress stable release.
 This means that over time, we can only support the last stable release of WordPress.